ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/T6798l6.png" height="80%" width="80%" alt="Step 5-2"/>
 </p>

-- Now that the elastic file system is created, click on the File system ID and click on Attach.
-This information will be used later in the project to mount the file system.
+- Now that the elastic file system is created, click on the File system ID and click on <b>Attach</b>. _This information will be used later in the project to mount the file system._

 <p align="center">
 <img src="https://i.imgur.com/9XEGzAk.png" height="80%" width="80%" alt="Step 5-3"/>